Eddie Redmayne: Public image

 Redmayne modelled for Burberry in 2008 with Alex Pettyfer, and in 2012 with Cara Delevingne.
 In 2016, he starred in the Prada Fall/Winter '16 Menswear Advertising Campaign.

 Redmayne has been widely admired for his style, with Vogue describing him as having "seemingly preternatural panache on the red carpet, his deft ability to make even the nattiest and most colorful suits seem like second skin."
 In the September 2012 issue of Vanity Fair, he was featured on its annual International Best Dressed List.
 In 2015, he was named number one in British GQs 50 best dressed British men, and then again in 2016.
 Sir Elton John and David Furnish described him as "the stylish intersection where Cary Grant's style meets Fred Astaire's lithe elegance."
 GQ also named him as one of "the Most Stylish Men Alive" in 2015 and one of "the 13 Most Stylish Men In The World Right Now" in 2016.

 Personal life

 Redmayne married Hannah Bagshawe on 15 December 2014.
-They have two children, a daughter and a son.
+They have a daughter and a son.

 Redmayne was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama.

 In August 2014, he was appointed ambassador of film education charity Into Film.
 He has been a patron of the Motor Neurone Disease Association since 2015, having become associated with the charity following his portrayal of Stephen Hawking.
 He is an ambassador of the Teenage Cancer Trust.
 He is a patron of Go Live Theatre Projects (earlier known as Mousetrap Theatre Projects), a charity dedicated to enriching the lives of children and young people through theatre, especially those who are disadvantaged or have additional needs.